 Through LOUIS, LYRASIS, and independently, the Library subscribes to both general and specialized electronic databases.
 Full text books, journal articles, papers, and pamphlets may be accessed through these databases.
 Off-campus access is available 24/7 to the OLHCC community.
 Courtesy of LOUIS and the participating libraries, our patrons also have access to the LOUISiana Digital Library, a digital collection of historical and cultural resources.
 Access to Bayou State Periodicals Index is courtesy of University of Louisiana - Lafayette.

-The Audiovisual Collection is comprised of videocassettes, DVDs, audiocassettes, film strips, slides, phonograph records, maps, and manipulatives.
-The materials may be used for classroom presentations or in the Library viewing/listening rooms on the second floor.
+Materials in the Audiovisual Collection may be used for classroom presentations, on the Library computers, or in the Library viewing/listening rooms on the second floor

 The Library houses the Richard R. Dixon Collection of the history of Algiers, the Tom Fox Collection of writings by the editor, and the Fr.
 Thomas Ellerman, S.M.
 Collection of street car materials.
 A genealogy collection of primarily Louisiana materials, compiled in part by the late Sidney Villere, is also available.